xmos/fwk_rtos/doc/rtos_drivers/qspi_flash.rst

 RPC Initialization API
 **********************

-The following functions may be used to share a QSPI flash driver instance with other XCore tiles.
+The following functions may be used to share a QSPI flash driver instance with other xcore tiles.
 Tiles that the driver instance is shared with may call any of the core functions listed above.

 .. doxygengroup:: rtos_qspi_flash_driver_rpc